ARTICLE 1 Grounds, Purpose and Scope

 ARTICLE 4 Engineering Programs Accreditation Board (MAK)

 - Identifying engineering programs that meet minimal evaluation criteria in order to inform society, students, future students, student counselors, parents and student parents, educational institutions, professional societies, prospective employers, and public organizations,

 - Fostering the advancement and continuous improvement of existing programs in engineering as well as the development of new programs,

-- Encouraging the development of engineering education in Turkey.
+- Encouraging the development of engineering education.